ryan-mcclue/unsw/gens4015/week3-writing-assignment.md

 Compare and contrast the difficulties in communication between humans and aliens:

 In 'Tear Tracks', the difficulty in communicating between humans and aliens is largely due to cultural differences.
-Through patience, open-mindedness and empathy, the text suggests that these difficulties can be overcome.
+Through patience, open-mindedness and introspection, the text suggests that these difficulties can be overcome.
 By embracing these differences, 'Tear Tracks' proposes that one can learn about the experience of suffering.

 From the beginning, Flur is uneasy with the emotional expressions of the Cyclopes "Flur finds each eye startlingly (perhaps deceptively?) expressive."